 Winter is over and Spring has sprung!
 The opportunity to get outside and get fit hits most of us like a spring rain storm.
 As we all know, finding a workout routine that fits your busy schedule and fitness level can be difficult.
 Here we have included four great exercises that require little or no equipment, take just a short amount of time, and are perfect for people of any fitness level to incorporate into their workout routine:

 While these exercises are beneficial on their own, we recommend performing them together in one workout routine with little to no break in between.
 This will help speed up your metabolism and give you a better workout!
-As with any new workout routine some soreness and pain can be expected, to make sure you aren’t over training check out our previous blog ?Pain: When to Push Through and When to Stop”.
+As with any new workout routine some soreness and pain can be expected, so make sure you aren’t over training.